dougspeed/LDAK/README.md

 # 3 - Install LDAK via Docker

-This repository provides a Docker image for running LDAK, which can be pulled from GitHub:
+This repository provides a Dockerfile for running LDAK, which can be downloaded from GitHub:
 ```
 git clone https://github.com/dougspeed/LDAK.git
 cd LDAK